-A common mistake is to assume 86.67 hours each pay period (or some other identical amount every pay period), however employers are required to track (and pay for) all hours actually worked (including overtime) each workweek, not an “average”.
+A common mistake with semi-monthly pay is to assume 86.67 hours each pay period (or some other identical amount every pay period), however employers are required to track (and pay for) all hours actually worked (including overtime) each workweek, not an “average”.
 Unfortunately, there are not exactly the same number of workweeks in each month nor are there exactly the same number of days and hours in each semi-monthly pay period.

 Let’s look at an example.
 Say the pay periods in a month are the 1st through the 15th and the 16th through the last day of the month.
 Let’s also say the business operates Monday through Friday.